mysteryhunt/hunt2018-mind-orbs/README.md

 - `MIND_ORB_DEVICE_ID` (Required) -> Device name used when connecting to the orb-control server
 - `MIND_ORB_LED_STRIP_LEN` (Default: `41`) -> Length in LEDs of the DotStar LED strip
 - `MIND_ORB_DEFAULT_SCENE` -> (Default: `SolidBlack`) -> Scene name to use at power-on if the device is not connected to an orb-control server or if the server has no scene to command
+- `MIND_ORB_VIDEO_MANIFEST_URL` -> URL for a manifest file mapping `video_name` for scenes to video URLs.
+Videos will be downloaded at startup.
+If unspecified, no videos are fetched, and it's the user's responsibility to manually place the needed videos in `/data/orb-video`.

 ### Fleet Configuration
 - `RESIN_HOST_CONFIG_gpu_mem=64` (Required) -> Reserve more GPU memory for video playback using `omxplayer`